kasriniv/openshiftv3-ops-workshop/3scale/3scaleOnPremInstall.md

 That is it.
 Now, we wait for a few minutes for all the 3scale pods to come up.

-<p>Step 5: Verification
+Step 5: Verification
-<p>To access the 3scale API Manager UI, go to:
-https://3scale-admin.apps.kavs.sc.osecloud.com  (use your id)
+To access the 3scale API Manager UI, go to: https://3scale-admin.apps.kavs.sc.osecloud.com  (use your id)
 Login: admin/3scaleUser
 Now, you are all set to proceed to 3scale specific labs !